1871fotc/fotc/docs/guided-tours.md

 ## 6 March 2022

+Our first heritage walking tour for 2022 is called **Tragically Taken**.

+Wandering amongst Toowong Cemetery's graves, you come across gravestones with inscriptions alluding to a sudden and tragic loss of a loved one.
+This walk looks at the events that inspired some of those inscriptions.

-Our first heritage walking tour for 2022 is called Tragically Taken.
-The tour is from **10:30 to 12:00 on Sunday 6 March 2022**.
+The tour is from **10:30 to 12:00 on Sunday 6 March 2022**

 :fontawesome-regular-calendar-plus: **[Add to Calendar](../assets/calendar/fotc-tour-20220306.ics)**